Pence launches Space Force, says U.S. needs to prepare for 'next battlefield'

 Trump: We will have the Space Force, 'separate, but equal'Jun.18.201802:41

-Trump initially drifted the idea of creating a Space Force in March, saying he originally came up with the name as a joke.
+Trump initially drafted the idea of creating a Space Force in March, saying he originally came up with the name as a joke.

 "I said, 'Maybe we need a new force, we'll call it the Space Force,' and I was not really serious," he said in a speech to service members at the Marine Corps Air Station Miramar in California.
 "Then I said, 'What a great idea, maybe we'll have to do that.'"

 In June, the president ordered the Pentagon to immediately begin the process of developing a space force.
-However, in October 2017, Defense Secretary James Mattis said in a letter to Congress that he had not backed the idea, citing military budget concerns.
+However, in October 2017, Defense Secretary James Mattis said in a letter to Congress that he did not back the idea, citing military budget concerns.

 “I opposed the creation of a new military service and additional organizational layers at a time when we are focused on reducing overhead and integrating joint warfighting functions,” he wrote.